vitiko98/qobuz-dl/README.md

 Attributes, methods and parameters have been named as self-explanatory as possible.

 ## A note about Qo-DL
 `qobuz-dl` is inspired in the discontinued Qo-DL-Reborn.
-This program uses two modules from Qo-DL: `qopy` and `spoofer`, both written by Sorrow446 and DashLt.
+This tool uses two modules from Qo-DL: `qopy` and `spoofer`, both written by Sorrow446 and DashLt.
 ## Disclaimer
 * This tool was written for educational purposes.
 I will not be responsible if you use this program in bad faith.
 By using it, you are accepting the [Qobuz API Terms of Use](https://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf).
 * `qobuz-dl` is not affiliated with Qobuz